It was a beautiful, sunny spring day.

 Which made it the perfect opportunity to call my 1st Grader a jerk.

 Let me back up.

 Bullying makes my blood boil.

 A year ago I wrote about my son–then 5 years old–being spit on at school.
 It got my wheels turning, how I really need to make an impression on them about how they deserve to be treated and how they need to treat others.

 Then a few months ago, we had another situation which at first looked like bullying, but turned out to be an accident and a well-intentioned misunderstanding (not that his sister didn’t want to exact revenge, anyway).

 I have since decided that instead of being all Hearts-and-Flowers and Gentle Words, I’m gonna be Real.

-*True Story: When Miss A was 2 months old, someone’s 2yo son started hitting and kicking her as she lay in her bouncy seat, making her scream and cry.
+True Story: When my daughter was 2 months old, someone’s 2yo son started hitting and kicking her as she lay in her bouncy seat, making her scream and cry.
 The mother (who was within reach of them both) sweetly called out “Gentle Hands…” as I dashed across the room, ripped that kid off my newborn, and pulled her up to safety.
 The kid wasn’t reprimanded, even though he hurt someone 1/3 his size deliberately.
 That phrase “Gentle hands” to this day makes me cringe.

 My kids are old enough to understand Real.
 They’re almost 5 & 7 years old.